Medical School Mentorship & Enrichment Summer Program

 - You have a Bachelor’s degree and strong academic record, but require further development of critical reasoning skills and higher-order learning focused on health and medicine through active team-based, flipped classroom, and hands-on learning experiences, that will help strengthen your application and readiness for admission to medical school.

-- You want to learn much more than the basics covered in the common MCAT prep courses.
+- You want to learn much more than the basics covered in the common MCAT prep courses, with a deep dive into Biochemistry.